NOTE: DUE TO THE IMPACTS OF COVID-19, THE C+R PROPOSAL DEADLINE HAS BEEN EXTENDED TO MAY 15, 2020

 - Presentation/Q&A by finalists (virtual): June 1, 2020

 - Projects start: September 2020 (July/August by special arrangement)

 Selection of Winners.
 Judging will take place in a two-step process.
 First, based on the reviews of the written applications, a small number of teams will be selected as finalists.
-Finalists will then be invited to give a formal presentation to a jury, followed by a Q&A. The C+E Magic Grant winner will be selected after the finalist presentations.
+Finalists will then be invited to submit a 5-minute presentation video by May 28 for review.
+Following video review, Finalists will participate in a virtual Q&A session.